 The Future of Music Today: One Record At A Time: Toneshift was a decade-long running online music magazine (which originally chronicled the past writings of its publisher/artist, TJ Norris).
 Between 2010-2019 we functioned as an online review-based magazine, presenting a critique of non-mainstream concepts in sound, that was our first decade.
-From 2019-2021 the site also evolved into a regular podcast which remains accessible 24/7/365, continuing to produce random shows, from time to time, on an unexpected basis.
-Toneshift‘s main focus always offered a curatorial selection of international experimental/electronic sound work in a variety of forms, and over several evolving podcast series’.
+Since 2019 the site evolved into a regular podcast which remains accessible 24/7/365, continuing to produce random shows, from time to time, on an unexpected basis.
+Toneshift‘s main focus is to offer a curatorial selection of international experimental/electronic sound work in a variety of forms, and over several evolving episodes.
 Expect the unexpected.

 TJ Norris : Curator/Publisher (2010-2022)